vlvovch/thermus-decays-fix/README.md

 The [prediction.C](https://github.com/thermus-project/THERMUS/blob/master/test/prediction.C) macro from the THERMUS-github repository calculates various particle yields and yield ratios at T = 156 MeV and &mu;<sub>B</sub> = 0.1 MeV.

 The resulting yields and yield ratio calculated using default and corrected version of THERMUS are listed in [prediction-nofix.txt](prediction-nofix.txt) and [prediction-fix.txt](prediction-fix.txt) files, respectively.
-A clear difference is observed for the yields where unstable particles are involved.
+A clear difference is observed for the entries where yields of unstable particles are involved.

 One particularly good example is the &Lambda;(1520)/&Lambda; ratio.
 The default THERMUS implementation yields
 ```bash